A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 Back-Up Cameras

-A back-up camera allows you to see what is behind the vehicle on a dashboard screen visible from the driver’s seat.
-This feature can be helpful if you have a limited range of motion and flexibility in your upper body, making it difficult to perform a full over-the-shoulder check before backing up.
+A back-up camera allows you to see what is behind the vehicle on a dashboard screen visible from the driver's seat.
+This can be helpful if you have a limited flexibility or range of motion when turning to look over your shoulder before backing up.

 Back-Up Warning